 How donations have supported our students

-Below our just some of the stories that highlight how your donations make a real difference to the lives of our students
+Read some of the stories that highlight how your donations make a real difference to the lives of our students.

 Dean worked hard throughout his degree and was keen to go on a placement.
 Being from a low-income family, he felt that this opportunity wasn’t available to him as many placements offer little to no pay.
 He decided to seek financial support and applied for a Professional Training placement bursary.
 Sadly, during this process his mother and sister tragically passed away.
 This was a very difficult time for Dean, and although he was experiencing the loss of his mother and sister, he was still determined to continue his degree and undertake a placement opportunity.